 3.1.2 Licensing process

-Facilities overseen by ARN have different aims, such as: electricity generation; fabrication of fuel elements for nuclear reactors; radioisotope production; radiation sources production; sterilization of medical materials; and the use and application of ionizing sources in medicine, industry, and basic and applied research.
+Facilities overseen by ARN have different aims, such as: electricity generation; fabrication of fuel elements for nuclear reactors; radioisotope production; radiation source production; sterilization of medical materials; and the use and application of ionizing sources in medicine, industry, and basic and applied research.

 For Class I and II facilities, ARN grants licences, and for Class III facilities it grants records, according to the binding regulatory regulations AR 0.0.1. and AR 0.11.1.

 Class I facilities require the following types of authorization to be granted: building licence, startup licence, operating licence and decommissioning licence.
-These facilities must operate with an operating licence, and its personnel must have the individual licences and specific authorizations to have posts that have a significant influence on safety.
+These facilities must operate with an operating licence, and their personnel must have the individual licences and specific authorizations to have posts that have a significant influence on safety.